cdaein/posting/README.md

 ## Supported Platforms

 - Bluesky
-  - You need Bluesky email and password as well as your handle.
+  - Go to your account Settings > App Passwords and generate one.
+  - Use your email, app apssword and handle when setting up with `posting setup`.
   - Bluesky only supports image post.
 - Mastodon
   - Getting API Key is very easy.
 Just go to your instance, click Preferences > Developement.
 Create a New Application with read/write access.